 Christos grew up in Luxembourg and attended the European School.
 His love for Luxembourg City inspired him to become an architect.
-He is a dedicated European committed to preserving Luxembourg’s influence in Europe.
+He is a dedicated European committed to Europe’s positive influence in the world.

-Passionate about democracy and politics, Christos has been campaigning for Civil Rights, participation and inclusion for years, because he believes Luxembourg’s success requires every one of us.
+Passionate about technology, democracy and politics, Christos has been campaigning for civil rights, participation, digital strategic independence, and inclusion for years, because he believes Luxembourg’s and Europe’s success requires every one of us.

 Christos advocates for a sustainable and empowered Europe, and a stronger Luxembourg that remains a hub for quality employment.
 He believes, that in this decade, we must defend democratic values, defend Europe, and ensure AI augments our capabilities but does not replace us.
 His work aims to support a prosperous and democratic Luxembourg, in a strong European Union.